ItsLleytonBtw/The-Eurovision-History-Wiki/Organisations/European Broadcasting Union.md

 | ------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------- |
 | *Figure 1*: The old EBU/UER logo used from 1994 until 2012                                                                     | *Figure 2*: The current EBU logo since 2012                                                                                                       | *Figure 3*: Simplified EBU logo, used for small spaces                                                                                            |

-The European Broadcasting Union (EBU) is the main organisation behind the [[Eurovision Song Contest]] (ESC).
+The European Broadcasting Union (EBU) is the main organisation behind the [[Eurovision Song Contest|Eurovision Song Contest (ESC)]].
 It is an alliance of public service media in countries within the European Broadcasting Area or members of the Council of Europe.
 > [!col]
 >> [!col-md 0.5]
 >> Founded on 12 February 1950, the 75 years old Union has 123 members from 56 countries and an extra 31 associate members from 20 countries.
 The EBU has its headquarters in Geneva.